Wallace-Watler/java-mcts/README.md

 information where said information is hidden from all players.
 An action may involve randomness such that it can lead to one of many possible states.

-To use OLMCTS, you'll need to implement two interfaces: `VisibleState` and `StochasticAction`.
-The provided implementations are `OLMCTSRP` and `OLMCTSTP`.
+To use Open Loop MCTS, you'll need to implement two interfaces: `VisibleState` and `StochasticAction`.
+These represent game states and actions, respectively.
+You can then use the provided algorithm implementations, `OLMCTSRP` and `OLMCTSTP`.
 To handle information that is hidden from all players, you can treat its reveal as a random event; that is, you can bake it into `StochasticAction`.

 ```java
 class MyState implements VisibleState<MyState, MyAction> {